hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 complains about a board mismatch, but you are sure that you chose the correct ROM image, then run this alternative command:\
 \# **./flash forceupdate libreboot.rom**\
-You should see \"Verifying flash\...
-VERIFIED.\" written at the end of the flashrom output.
+You should see "Verifying flash\...
+VERIFIED." written at the end of the flashrom output.

 With this new configuration, Parabola can boot automatically and you will have to enter a password at boot time, in GRUB, before being able to use any of the menu entries or switch to the terminal.
-Let\'s test it
+Let's test it
 out: reboot and choose grubtest.cfg from the GRUB menu, using the arrow keys on your keyboard.
 Enter the name you chose, the GRUB password, your LUKS passphrase and login as root/your user.
 All went well?
 Great!

-If it does not work like you want it to, if you are unsure or sceptical in any way, don\'t despair: you have been wise and did not brick your device!
+If it does not work like you want it to, if you are unsure or sceptical in any way, don't despair: you have been wise and did not brick your device!
 Reboot and login the default way, and then modify your grubtest.cfg until you get it right! **Do \*not\* proceed past this point unless you are 100% sure that your new configuration is safe (or